 In 2017 Rolling Stone magazine chose Simona Levi, as co-founder of Xnet and 15MpaRato, as one of the 25 people in the world who are shaping the future.

-Founder of projects like Xnet and 15MpaRato, which led to the trial of the chief executives of Bankia—ranked as the fifth bank in Spain—Levi organises platforms in order to bring corruption to light and to unmask those who are politically responsible for the economic injustices in Spain and Europe.
+She’s founder of projects like Xnet and 15MpaRato, which led to the trial of the chief executives of Bankia—ranked as the fifth bank in Spain.

 Levi has been a prominent participant in the 15-M (anti-austerity) movement in Barcelona.